Skip to main content

 Meet Your Cat’s Needs & Manage the Environment

 Cats thrive on routine!
-In fact, the “Cat Activity Cycle” is Wake up --> Play --> Eat -->Groom --> Sleep --> Repeat!
-Set a daily schedule your cat is accustomed to, and you can easily maintain.
-This will also make it a bit easier to build habits around rewarding the behavior you want to see because you’ll be operating around a predictable schedule.
+The usual “Cat Activity Cycle” is Wake up --> Play --> Eat --> Groom --> Sleep --> Repeat!
+Set a daily schedule you can easily maintain.
+This will make it a bit easier to build habits around rewarding the behavior you want to see because you’ll be operating around a predictable schedule.

 Cover the basics by making sure your cat always has a clean litter box and fresh water, and that their diet is adequate.
 If your cat seems hungry all the time, consult your veterinarian to ensure there are no medical concerns and to see if some supplementation or feeding more small meals throughout the day would help.

 It is also important to consider that some cats will vocalize when they are in pain or are distressed.
-Consulting a veterinarian to rule this out is an important first step, especially if the behavior has developed recently.
-Changes in the features (volume, intensity, pitch, consistent changes in tone, etc.) of the vocalizations themselves can also indicate changes in health.
+Consulting a veterinarian to rule this out is an important first step, especially if the behavior has developed suddenly.
+Changes in the features (volume, intensity, pitch, tone) of the vocalizations themselves can also indicate changes in health.

 Remember to also provide your cat with stimulation, such as toys and exercise, regardless of whether they are an indoor or indoor/outdoor cat.
-New toys you buy or DIY, food puzzles and the occasional catnip toy will keep them from getting bored.
-Make your playtime interactive by incorporating toys like wand or fishing-pole toys and feathers that your cat can chase.
-Avoid laser toys – many cats get frustrated or distressed that they cannot “catch” the laser, and for some this can lead to an increase in undesired behaviors, including vocalizations.
+A variety of toys, food puzzles and the occasional catnip will keep them from getting bored.
+Make your playtime interactive by incorporating wand or fishing-pole toys and feathers that your cat can chase.
+Avoid laser toys — many cats get frustrated or distressed that they cannot “catch” the laser, which can lead to an increase in undesired behaviors, including vocalizations.
 Whenever you introduce a new type of toy, monitor your cat’s interactions with it to ensure it will be safe.
-Some cats will destroy some types of toys, and sometimes those toys can result in unintended health hazards for our cats like choking or blockages.
+Some cats will destroy some types of toys, which can result in unintended health hazards for our cats like choking or blockages.

 Meowing at night:

 If your cat is meowing constantly at night, try adding some enrichment activities for them to do before bed, such as feeding meals in a puzzle toy or creating a scavenger hunt!
-Providing enrichment activities throughout the day or before that last feeding will also help to tire them out.
+Providing enrichment activities throughout the day will help tire them out.

 Window wars:

-As we’ve mentioned cats can be quite vocal when it comes to seeing, hearing or smelling other cats outside the home.
-Sometimes it can get a bit intense and involve other less desired behaviors such as inappropriate scratching or urine marking.
+Cats can be quite vocal when it comes to seeing, hearing or smelling other cats outside the home.
 Closing blinds or removing access to spaces where they are interacting with other animals can help — this management can be ongoing or situational/seasonal.
 If removing access to one window, be sure to provide access to less active windows so they don't lose that wonderful source of enrichment!

 Be Patient